Faith Formation Foundation

 Altar of Remembrance

 During the month of November, the Catholic Church has a beautiful custom of remembering and praying for those who have gone on before us.
 We have the practice of remembering and thanking God for the presence of these people in our lives.
-We invite students and families to bring in copies of photos of their Loved Ones who have died.
-There is a special bulletin board set up for all these photographs.
+We invite students and families to bring in copies of photos of their Loved Ones who have passed.
+A special bulletin board displays all of these photographs.

 Christmas Program and Live Nativity

-Classes prepare and perform a song to share the Christmas spirit with the community.
-A culminating living nativity led by our middle school ends the evening.
+Classes prepare and perform songs to share the Christmas spirit with the community.
+A culminating living nativity led by our Middle School ends the evening.

 During Lent, our students lead the school community in an artistic expression of the Passion alternating between the Passion Play, Stations of the Cross, and the Way of Jesus Christ.

-During this annual event, our graduating eighth graders lead the school in a school-wide ceremony and procession after our school mass to place flowers at the grotto of our crowned Mary.
+During this annual event, our graduating Eighth Graders lead the school in a beautiful ceremony and procession after our All School Mass to place flowers at the grotto of our Crowned Mary Statue.